-4. Responsibilities of the customer and certificate holder
+16. Responsibilities of the customer and certificate holder

-- The service certificate holder is responsible for ensuring that the certificate is used in compliance with the purposes indicated in the service certificate application, the certificate policy, the certification practice statement and the contractual terms that are binding to the certificate holder. - The certificate holder (service provider) is responsible for ensuring that the data provided in the application for the certificate are correct. - The certificate holder must store their private key in a secure environment and make every effort to prevent its loss, disclosure to outsiders, modification or unauthorised use. - The certificate holder must notify the certification authority immediately if it knows or suspects that the certificate holder's private key has been compromised or that there are errors in the certificate's data content.
+- The service certificate holder is responsible for ensuring that the certificate is used in compliance with the purposes indicated in the service certificate application, the certificate policy, the certification practice statement and the contractual terms that are binding to the certificate holder. - It is possible that Digital and Population Data Services Agency issues a certificate for it's own purposes.
+In that case it follows the same requirements than issuing certificates for other organisations. - The certificate holder (service provider) is responsible for ensuring that the data provided in the application for the certificate are correct.

+- The certificate holder must store their private key in a secure environment and make every effort to prevent its loss, disclosure to outsiders, modification or unauthorised use. - The certificate holder must notify the certification authority immediately if it knows or suspects that the certificate holder's private key has been compromised or that there are errors in the certificate's data content.
 The certification authority will then revoke the certificate in question, and the relevant private key can no longer be used to produce a new certificate. - A service certificate holder's responsibility for certificate use ends when they have reported the necessary data to the certification authority and when they have received a revocation notice from the person receiving the call.
 In order to terminate the liability, the revocation request must be made immediately upon noticing the reason for making the request.

 All service certificates that are valid and have been issued using the exposed key must be revoked on one or several revocation lists whose validity period does not expire until the validity of the last revoked service certificate has expired.

 If the private key used by the Digital and Population Data Services Agency in certificate creation or another technical method has become exposed or otherwise unusable, the Digital and Population Data Services Agency must duly notify all certificate holders and the Finnish Transport and Communications Agency of this.